courting-death/novels/1 to review/ch0312-4omini.md

 It was an elegant building with three stories, neither too large nor too small.
 It had a unique charm, with many flowers and plants planted in front, blooming beautifully in the season.
 The fragrance was overwhelming.

 "Hey..."
 Bilo called out to Yang Kai while leading the way, "Be careful where you step, don’t trample on these flowers and plants.
-These were all personally planted by the adult.
+These were all personally planted by the lady herself.
 If you damage them, I won’t let you off!"

-"Okay!"
+"Mm."
 Yang Kai replied indifferently, knowing that this little girl had some grievances against him, but he didn’t bother to argue with her.

 What kind of person is this?
 Bilo secretly resented, thinking this kid didn’t seem like anyone important, and his attire and demeanor didn’t suggest a noble background.
 Why was the adult so concerned about him?